-If new values for the different program lines are entered, the old values are overwritten.
+When new values for the different program lines are entered, the old values are overwritten.

-Note: If a link is selected in the program/link screen (see above), a program that is part of that link cannot be edited.
-Select link "L00" in the main screen to unload the link first.
+Note: If a program/link is selected in the program/link screen (see above), a program that is part of that program/link cannot be edited.
+Select program/link "P00"/"L00" in the main screen to unload the program/link, first.

 - 1. Select the device programs menu. - 2.
 Select the program number you wish to change. - 3.
 Navigate to the line and value you wish to change. - 4.
-Activate the numeric pad by pressing the confirmation key ? and enter a new value or use the vertical arrow keys ? .
+Activate the numeric pad by pressing the confirmation key \checkmark and enter a new value or use the vertical arrow keys.